microsoft/reverse-proxy/docs/docfx/articles/load-balancing.md

 Load balancing policies are registered in the DI container via the `AddLoadBalancingPolicies()` method, which is automatically called by `AddReverseProxy()`.

-The middleware is added with `UseProxyLoadBalancing()`, which is included by default in the parameterless `MapReverseProxy` method.
+The middleware is added with `UseLoadBalancing()`, which is included by default in the parameterless `MapReverseProxy` method.

 ### Cluster configuration